supercoffee/cs349-homework1/README.md

 ```

 This scenario will evoke an ambiguous constructor error during compile if the caller of your constructor decides to pass a `null` argument for any of the nullable arguments. **Example:** ` new JsonRequest(0, "http://example.com", successListener, null);` Don't believe me?
 Check out the `demo/passing_nulls_from_default_constructor` branch of my repository and try to compile it with Java 7.
 Of course, none of this ambiguous `null` stuff would be a problem if you _never_ allow nullable values.
-But then, you would have to implement a constructor for every conceivable scenario.
-But that's an obscene amount of boilerplate...
+But then, you would have to implement a constructor for every configuration scenario you want to accommodate, which results in the creation of boiler plate code.

 ###tl;dr
  Explicit value constructors in Java...